Shipping with this method takes 3-5 days

 How do I prime a reusable insulin pen before injecting?

-What should I do if the dose dial or button feels stuck?
+What should I do if the dose selector or injection button is stuck?

-How can I reduce dosing errors when using a reusable insulin pen?
+How can I reduce the risk of dosing errors and hypoglycemia when using an insulin pen?

 Rewards Program